uoloyola/nitro-deploy/README.md

 Deploy script suite compatible with Nitro project (>10.6)

-This deploy script suite is not likely to work for your production/stage environment unless you fire your editor and adapt it to your configuration... in other words this is just as starting point from which you can build your own deploy logic.
+This deploy script suite is not likely to work for your production/stage environment unless you fire your editor and adapt it to your configuration... consider this suite just  as starting point from which you can build your own deploy logic.

 There's also a lot that can be improved in the scripts, nonetheless they have proved to be solid and we have used them on a daily basis for the Espresso.it project.
+Be aware that some of the deploy steps are specific for Espresso.it production environment (eg Disaster Recovery deploy & custom webservices).

 Production setup
 ================